RanWei980516/RanWei980516.github.io/README.md

 This project consists of 3 labs.
 Each of the labs will focus on different aspects of spectrum representation.
 We will analyze the most basic AM and FM signal and generate sound at very beginning.
 Then, we will get to more complicated signals to see how they related to the basic sine wave.

 Each folder in the code section is associated with the corresponding lab by name.
 The main.m file can be run to generate all plots and sounds.
 The extra files include functions or seperate audio files.
+An HTML folder is also included for each lab.

 ### Methods